-The first time an organization undergoes the legal onboarding process with HIN, the organization negotiates and enters into a master participating organization agreement and master use case agreement which then allows the participating organization to enter into one or more use cases via use case exhibits.
+The first time an organization undergoes the legal onboarding process with MiHIN, the organization negotiates and enters into a master participating organization agreement and master use case agreement which then allows the participating organization to enter into one or more use cases via use case exhibits.

-Once an organization has entered into a master participating organization agreement, the organization can enter into an unlimited number of use cases with HIN.
-All of HIN's use cases are available at:
+Once an organization has entered into a master participating organization agreement, the organization can enter into an unlimited number of use cases with MiHIN.
+All MiHIN's use cases are available at: https://mihin.org/use-case-factory/.

-http://mihin.org/about-mihin/resources/